Forever Love (Color Me Badd song)

-"Forever Love" is a song performed by Color Me Badd.
+"Forever Love" is a song performed by American R&B group Color Me Badd.
 The song was written and produced by the group along with Jimmy Jam and Terry Lewis, and it appears on the soundtrack to the film Mo' Money.
 The song was released on November 24, 1992, as the soundtrack's seventh and final single by Perspective Records.
-It is also included on the group's remix album Young, Gifted & Badd.
-The song peaked at number 15 on the Billboard Hot 100 in 1992.
+It is also included on the group's remix album Young, Gifted & Badd and peaked at number 15 on the US Billboard Hot 100 in 1992.
 It was their final top 20 single on the Hot 100.

 Music video

 The official music video for the song was directed by Marcus Nispel., who also directed the video for "Thinkin' Back".
 Like the latter, the video is also filmed in black and white.

 Critical reception

-Larry Flick from Billboard wrote, "This tender -hearted pop ballad, laced with lush harmonies and soft percussion, should net high marks at adult -leaning top 40, urban, and AC outlets.
-Easy -listening, melodic fare is tailor -made for quartet's increasingly ardent audience.
+Larry Flick from Billboard magazine wrote, "This tender-hearted pop ballad, laced with lush harmonies and soft percussion, should net high marks at adult-leaning top 40, urban, and AC outlets.
+Easy-listening, melodic fare is tailor-made for quartet's increasingly ardent audience.